 Said Lasorda: “How did I instigate it?
 I was talking to Jim Quick.
 All I was asking was why he threw my players out.
 We didn’t throw the balls.”

-Cardinals players felt they were in danger.
-Objects other than baseballs were thrown at them.
+Cardinals players said they felt they were in danger because objects other than baseballs were thrown at them.

-Said St. Louis center fielder Brian Jordan to the Associated Press: “I’m not going to stand out there and get busted in the head with a ball.
+Said St. Louis center fielder Brian Jordan: “I’m not going to stand out there and get busted in the head with a ball.
 The umpires made a good decision.”

-Hall of Fame pitcher Bob Gibson, then a Cardinals coach, said to Nightengale, “Dodger fans used to be among the best in baseball.
+Cardinals coach Bob Gibson said to Nightengale, “Dodgers fans used to be among the best in baseball.
 I’m afraid you can’t say that anymore.”